emc211/optane-kdb-report/README.md

 - Time taken to get the prevailing quote information for every trade for a single ticker
 - Memory utilisation stats

 The above was considered a "stack".
-The testing consisted of running multiple stacks with their RDB hosted in either DRAM or Optane and varying the tickerplant publish / query request frequencies to determine the maximum number of the "typical kdb queries" the system could server and the max latency in each setup.
+The testing consisted of running multiple stacks with their RDB hosted in either DRAM or Optane and varying the tickerplant publish / query request frequencies to determine the maximum number of the "typical kdb+ queries" the system could server and the max latency in each setup.

 A more detailed description of the [architecture](#testing-framework-architecture) can be found in the appendix.